 Can be measured at household level: All analyses will be done at household level, because we are looking into the link between farm-level adoption of improved maize seeds and fertiliser and household nutrition.
 For that reason, we have a preference for indicators that provide information on the household rather than the individual.
 Most of the indicators we selected are household indicators, except for the anthropometric- and biochemical measurements.
 These measurements specifically indicate nutritional status, a characteristic of the individual and not of the household as a whole.
 We must note that this preference is not in line with the theory of Barrett (2002), that stresses that a useful model for food security should include information on within household food allocation, which would require information on the individual.

-Dietary quality, nutritional status and/or health, or lived experiences: For our research we are interested in these three concept: Dietary quality, nutritional status and/or health, or lived experiences.
+Dietary quality, nutritional status and/or health, or lived experiences: For our research we are interested in these three concepts: Dietary quality, nutritional status and/or health, or lived experiences.
 We are looking for an indicator or a set of indicators that gives information on these three characteristics.
 The dietary diversity measures: HDDS, IDDS and FCS, measure dietary quality.
 All anthropometric and biochemical indicators measure nutritional status and/or health.
 All subjective measurements and the coping strategy index measure lived experiences.
 The food acquisition measures are not particularly suited to measure either of these characteristics.
 For our research, we want to have at least one indicator for dietary quality, and for lived experiences.
 From the dataset we will use, it is possible to construct an adapted HDDS, a FCS and a FVS to indicate dietary quality.
 To indicate lived experiences of hunger and food insecurity we can construct a reduced version of the CSI and possibly a version of the SAFS.
 As we explained earlier, the nutritional status and/or health indicators can only be measured for an individual.
 For follow-up research, it would be interesting to look at nutritional indicators in comparison to household level indicators to adequately include and compare all three concepts.

 Not easy to manipulate: Self-assessed measures, SAFS, HFSSM, HFIAS and HHS, can be easy to manipulate in programmatic contexts.
 If a program is targeting the poorest or least food secure households, households could exaggerate their situation when answering self-assessment questions, in order to meet the eligibility criteria.
 We use a national dataset, that might as well be used for targeting for various programs.
 When we would use a SAFS, it is important to check for a significant correlation with objective measurements.